Hanover Conservancy

 Just behind the Etna Library, Hayes Farm Park and the King Bird Sanctuary offer gentle trails and rich wildlife habitat to explore.
 Stop in the library and check out a nature guide, then set off on the trails for an adventure close to home.

-Hayes Farm Park & King Bird Sanctuary Challenge map and directions (pdf)
+Hayes Farm Park & King Bird Sanctuary Trails Challenge map and directions (pdf)

 Greensboro Ridge